Food Consumption Score

 6) To calculate the percentage of households with “acceptable” FCS, divide the number of households with FCS higher or equal to 35.5 scores by the total number of surveyed households.
 Multiply the result by 100 to convert it to a percentage.

-2) FCS is prone to seasonal variations.
-Do your best to collect baseline and endline data at the same time of a year; otherwise it is very likely that they'll not be comparable (i.e. providing largely useless data).
+3) FCS is prone to seasonal variations.
+Do your best to collect baseline and endline data at the same time of the year; otherwise, it is very likely that they'll not be comparable (i.e. providing largely useless data).

 Access Additional Guidance